Dr Anwen Cope

 Full registration with the General Dental Council

-2015 – present: Specialty Trainee and Hon.
+2015 – 2021: Specialty Trainee and Hon.
 Lecturer in Dental Public Health, Cardiff and Vale University Health Board.

 2014 – 2015: Post-doctoral Clinical Research Fellow in Dental Public Health, School of Dentistry, Cardiff University